-Lastly, there are also cross-cutting external influences (such as changes in the social, political, economic, environmental, technological, legal, demographic and cultural contexts) which will need to be actively monitored as they may influence whether or not the portfolio activities achieve their intended impacts.
+There are also cross-cutting external influences (such as changes in the social, political, economic, environmental, technological, legal, demographic and cultural contexts), which will need to be actively monitored as they may influence whether or not the portfolio activities achieve their intended impacts.

 The Theory of Change process has helped in identifying some of the underlying assumptions and risks around the intended causal links.
 These assumptions include:

-- Areas of investment reflect LMIC priorities (i.e. our mechanisms for identifying GHR priorities/ engaging with LMIC policy makers and practitioners are effective)
+- Areas of investment reflect LMIC priorities (i.e. our mechanisms for identifying global health research priorities/ engaging with LMIC policy makers and practitioners are effective)